Glenn Seaborg took part in the discovery of ten of the periodic table’s chemical elements. He was awarded the Nobel Prize in Chemistry in 1951.

 He became fascinated by Otto Hahn’s work in Germany on radioactive elements.
 Hahn had discovered the radioactive isotopes radium-228 and thorium-230 and, with Lise Meitner, the most stable form of the new radioactive element protactinium.

 Glenn Seaborg’s Scientific Achievements and Discoveries

-At the age of 27, in 1939, Seaborg was promoted, becoming a chemistry instructor.
+At age 27, in 1939, Seaborg was promoted, becoming a chemistry instructor.

 Working with John J. Livingood, Seaborg discovered iodine-131 and cobalt-60: these are crucial radioisotopes in medical diagnoses and treatments.

-In 1938, Seaborg and Emilio Segrè discovered technetium-99m, which is the most-used medical radioisotope ever.
+In 1938, Seaborg and Emilio Segrè discovered technetium-99m, the most-used medical radioisotope ever.
 It is used it tens of millions of scans every year.

 The Discovery of Plutonium

 In 1940, Edwin McMillan and Philip Abelson discovered element 93 using the 60-inch cyclotron at the Lawrence Radiation Laboratory, Berkeley.
 They named the new element neptunium, after the planet Neptune.
 Their discovery depended on work Seaborg and his colleagues carried out on a method to isolate the new radioactive metal.

 Soon after his discovery, McMillan diverted his attention to radar research.